ryot4/sidenote/README.md

 ## Quick start

-### Initialization
+### .notes directory

-To prevent the working directory from being cluttered with text files, `sidenote` uses a dedicated directory (`.notes`) for notes.
+To prevent the working directory from being cluttered with text files, `sidenote` stores notes in a dedicated directory named `.notes` (by default).
 First of all, you need to prepare it with `init` subcommand.

     $ sidenote init
     initialized .notes